Best & Worst Market Conditions for Using MACD

 MACD has several key elements that are important to know if you intend to use this indicator as a primary entry signal for Buying Long, Selling Short, or Options Trading.
 Despite the fact that MACD is extremely popular, empirical evidence shows that most Retail Traders using MACD are not consistently successful.
 Many are baffled by the fact that sometimes MACD works, while other times it fails completely.
 They endure frequent whipsaw trades that quickly wipe out small gains because MACD gives false signals during certain Market Conditions.

 The first thing to understand is that MACD is a Price and Time Momentum Indicator.
-That means that the price must move before the signal can form on MACD.
+This means that the price must move before the signal can form on MACD.

 MACD is a Price and Time Momentum Indicator that employs two Moving Averages to create the crossover signal for an entry.